Who’s who

 Robin’s interest in healthcare stems from a variety of different factors, ranging from consulting for Lowell General Hospital in Massachusetts to working with Novartis in developing ultrafast fibre laser technology for eye surgery.
 He has also been heavily involved with care services and social care covering a spectrum of services from meals on wheels, day care, supported living and residential care.
 Robin has local business interests in the care home industry and is the chair of Devon Care Homes Collaborative.

-Robin has also enjoyed completing an Innovating in Healthcare program with Harvard University with a team of like-minded people looking at smart phone applications in the field of dementia.
-Robin is chair of Torbay Pharmaceuticals and a director of the Trust’s subsidiary SDH Developments Limited.
+Robin has also enjoyed completing an innovating in healthcare program with Harvard University with a team of like-minded people looking at smart phone applications in the field of dementia.
+Robin was chair of Torbay Pharmaceuticals and is a director of our subsidiary SDH Developments Limited.

 Siân Walker-McAllister, South Hams

-Siân Walker-McAllister joined the board as a non-executive director in September 2022.
+Siân joined us as a Non-Executive Director in September 2022.

 Siân is an independent social care consultant, a registered social worker, and an associate of the Association of Directors of Adult Social Services.
-A former local authority director of health and social care, Siân has more than 40 years’ experience of working in social care in London, the South West and in Wales.
+A former local authority director of health and social care, Siân has more than 40 years’ experience of working in social care in London, Wales and across the south west.
 As a former housing association director Siân was responsible for the delivery of a wide range of commissioned social care services as well as supported housing in London and the south east, as well as in Devon.

-Alongside her role as a non-executive director with us, Siân chairs two Safeguarding Boards in the South West and co-chairs the National Safeguarding Adult Board Chairs’ Network.
-Siân is concluding two terms of office as a Commissioner for the Jersey Care Commission in 2023.
-Siân has a wealth of experience of non-executive director roles across a local authority, the NHS, housing associations, and the voluntary sector.
+Alongside her role as a Non-Executive Director with us, Siân chairs two Safeguarding Boards in the south west and is an Executive Member and former co-chair of the National Safeguarding Adult Board Chairs’ Network.
+Siân concluded two terms of office as a Commissioner for the Jersey Care Commission in 2023, with responsibility for regulating and inspecting health and social care.
+Siân has a wealth of experience of Non-Executive Director roles across a local authority, the NHS, housing associations, and the voluntary sector.

 Siân is driven by a passion for excellence, ensuring all services to vulnerable people are person-centred, easy to access and importantly promote independence, while ensuring people are safe.

+Robert is Vice Chair of the Board of Trustee for Step One Charity supporting people across Devon facing challenges with their mental health, learning disabilities and neurodiversity.
 Robert is most proud of his work as former Chair of Governors for a large school for children with complex learning needs in Berkshire, during which time he led the funding, development and opening of a new, state-of-the-art school complex.
-He continues to support his son, a young adult with special needs.
+He and his family support his son, a young adult with special needs.

 Executive Directors and responsibilities